DE1-Engineering-Mathematics/module-resources/ManimSheets/ManimVisualizations.md

 ### Usage
 #### Rendering Prebuilt Scripts
-If using one of the prebuilt visualisation scripts, save the source code provided at the top of the page.
+If using one of the prebuilt visualization scripts, save the source code provided at the top of the page.
 Check the file name with the comment at the top of the script.
 Open a Terminal at the location of this file, and the manim command can be used to render the script into a video:

 ```
 manim -pqh filename.py Scene